PennRobotics/ante50/README.md

 Then, the goal would be to create and run an independent Python script based on the [Python GTK+ 3 Tutorial](https://python-gtk-3-tutorial.readthedocs.io/en/latest/index.html)

+(So far, my impression is that meson is not making any installation steps easier for Python sources.)

 ## Instructions (TODO)

 `python3 -m pip install meson`